 Things kick off with atmospheric guitar lines blended with snappy snares and acoustic kick drums in “Checkinthru”, establishing the vibe for what is yet to come: jazzy, groovy and laid-back beats.
 Mellow Rhode stabs, melodic horn lines and a delightful piano break keep the vibe in “Arcade”, a relaxed sonic experience that will find space in every crate-digger’s record collection.

-Compared to his previous tracks – such as “Sippin”, “Gitdown” and “Taxi Bossa” – Flofilz has clearly improved as a song-maker in “Transit”.
-In this new work, the artist keeps distance from traditional forms of stale sampling while still staying true to old influences.
+Compared to his previous tracks – such as “Sippin”, “Gitdown” and “Taxi Bossa” – Flofilz has clearly improved as a songwriter in “Transit”.
+In this new work, he keeps distance from traditional forms of stale sampling while still staying true to old influences.
 Just like most of his work, this album is available on his Bandcamp.
 You can support Flofilz by purchasing the vinyl on here.